 - Don’t cut the recipe.
 It might seem like 2 lbs of chicken and 2 cups of rice is a lot but it’s not.
 This meal was gone between 2 adults and 2 boys in one night.
 You can always refrigerate and freeze leftovers – see below.

 - Chicken broth or stock is OK instead of water.
-I know many of you are the fans of it.
-Just use low sodium.
+Just use low sodium from a carton, diluted in water bouillon cube or Instant Pot chicken stock.

 - Lid.
 Your lid should fit tightly.
 If it’s not then rice might need longer cook time.